Park initially about 18 inches (45 centimetres) from the kerb with all wheels parallel to it.

 Also watch out for pedestrians who may walk behind your vehicle.

 When driving forward you do not try to look at your front wheels so when reversing back you should not be trying to see the rear left wheel.
 A general rule is that your hands will steer towards what your eyes are looking at, if you are looking where your rear left wheel is relative to the kerb you will most likely hit it.
+So try to look at a point behind the car where you want to be in 10 metres and steer towards it.

 Your side mirrors should be properly set to give a good view behind the car.